-In this test we analyze the capability of the B-model, when the instances FOG="YES" is present, to predict in the following hour the persistence of the condition FOG="YES" or the presence of the end of the fog events.
+This test analyzes the capability of the B-model, when the instances FOG="YES" is present, to predict in the following hour the persistence of the condition FOG="YES" or the presence of the end of the fog events.

 VI.
 MODEL EVALUATION